malezjaa/malezjaa/README.md

 <h2 align="left">Hi 👋!
-My name is Krzysiek and I'm a Fullstack Develoepr, from Poland.</h2>
+My name is Krzysiek and I'm a Fullstack Developer, from Poland.</h2>

 ###